-Fast forward 30 years: bitcoin is already 14 years old and the lightning network’s first channel was opened 5 years ago.
+Fast forward 30 years: bitcoin is already 14 years old, and the lightning network’s first channel was opened five years ago.
 Does the lightning network live up to the words of Eric Hughes?
-In this piece, we’ll go through how private the lighting network is and what kind of heuristics or attacks can be put to use to de-anonymize users.
+In this piece, we’ll go through how private the lighting network is and what heuristics or attacks can be used to de-anonymize users.

-Before going any further, let’s define what the word “privacy” means in this specific context.
+Before going any further, let’s define what “privacy” means in this specific context.
 Usually, for computer systems, privacy can be thought of in terms of “information security” and this in turn can be broken down into three properties: confidentiality, integrity, and availability.
-Here, we’ll be focusing on the first property, confidentiality, which is assurance that the information only gets to the intended recipients.
+Here, we’ll focus on the first property, confidentiality, which is assurance that the information only gets to the intended recipients.

 The lightning network is a set of connected computers that route bitcoin transactions to one another.
 To route payments, these computers must be able to find each other over the internet, so when a new lightning node joins the network, it announces its address and its node ID.
-There are currently two types of addresses that can be used currently: a public IP or a Tor onion address.
+Currently, two types of addresses can be used: a public IP or a Tor onion address.

 A solution for this problem is using a Tor onion address.
-This is a special kind of internet address that cannot be traced back to the user’s IP address.
-The tradeoff is that the node is hosted on the Tor network, which is more unreliable than the regular network and can make the success rate for your payments drop significantly.
-This might be acceptable for an end-user, but for routing nodes the tradeoff might not be worth it, as the service will become more unreliable and peers will always prefer to route payments through reliable routers.
+This special kind of internet address cannot be traced back to the user’s IP address.
+The tradeoff is that the node is hosted on the Tor network, which is more unreliable than the regular network and can significantly affect the success rate of your payments.
+This might be acceptable for an end-user, but for routing nodes, the tradeoff might not be worth it, as the service will become more unreliable and peers will always prefer to route payments through reliable routers.

 Cross-Layer Data Leakage